Support the Trail

 - What ECTA provides: Eye protection, tools and training are supplied by the East Coast Trail Association.

 Heads up!
 The East Coast Trail is a wilderness hiking trail.
 There are no washrooms nor picnic tables, and cell phone coverage can be unreliable.
+Please leave your pets at home when participating in a volunteer maintenance outing.

 Volunteer Trail Parking Area Cleanup Program